 He passed away in 2014 at the age of 86.

 George Dickson - Offensive Coordinator

-A combat veteran of the 101st during World War II George Dickson saw action at Normandy and Bastogne Notre Dame and playing as a back-up quarterback.
+A combat veteran of the 101st during World War II George Dickson saw action at Normandy and Bastogne.
+After the war he attended Notre Dame and was a back-up quarterback.
 Coaching on the high school and college level until 1961 he joined the Oakland Raiders as a Defensive Backs coach.
 After some time with Denver he was on staff with Fears in Atlanta in 1966 and made the move with him to New Orleans as Offensive Coordinator in 1967.
 By 1969 he was with the Redskins and would see time with the Oilers and Chargers and even a brief Head Coaching job of the Hamilton Tiger Cats of the CFL in 1976.